freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/user-experience-design/moodboards/index.md

 - go outside with a camera.
 There might be the exact item for your moodboard waiting for you to take that picture.

 Again, when you have sufficient images, it is time to put the moodboard together.
 For that, you also have different possibilities:
-- gimp/photoshop/paint.
+- Gimp/Photoshop/Paint.
 In first two you have greater ability to move images around, paint is just as good as paint can be (sufficient, but uncomfortable).
-- inkscape/illustrator.
+- Inkscape/Illustrator.
 These are not ment for this kind of work, but can do the job.
 Additionally you have do and add vector art to your moodboard.
-- online tools: just search for 'moodboard' with your favourite search engine and you should find plenty of sites that offer the template for competing moodboard.
+- Online tools: just search for 'moodboard' with your favourite search engine and you should find plenty of sites that offer the template for competing moodboard.

 ![digital moodboard example](http://stuckwithpins.com/blog/wp-content/uploads/2015/08/moodboard-s2s.jpg)